 Rainfall in May is pretty low: expect only about three rainy days the entire month.

 Sunny and hot.
 Marrakech is boiling.
-Streets are busy with tourists.
+Streets are busy with tourists, meaning it’s not the best time to visit Morocco.
 It’s a nicer time to visit than later in summer, but you still might be kicking yourself for not visiting a couple of months earlier.
 It’ll be 31°C in Marrakech.
 The midday sun will make it feel even hotter.

 It’s still not super uncomfortable in terms of heat; however, you should definitely be wearing a lot of sunscreen and limiting the amount of time you spend in the sunshine when it’s at peak hotness.